Otto Mellies: Life and career

-Mellies was born in Schlawe, now Sławno in Poland.
+Mellies was born in Schlawe, Germany (now Sławno, Poland).
 At age 16, he applied successfully for acting education at the Staatstheater Schwerin, learning with Lucie Höflich, the director of drama.
 He worked at various theatres, such as in Neustrelitz, Stralsund, Rostock and Erfurt, learning a broad repertoire.
 He played the Tempelherr in Lessing's Nathan der Weise in Stralsulnd at age 20.

 From 1956, he was a member of the Deutsches Theater Berlin, engaged by Wolfgang Langhoff.
 He turned to character roles such as Pylades in the 1976 production of Goethe's Iphigenie by Thomas Langhoff, with Inge Keller in the title role.
 During his 55 years on stage, he excelled as Lessing's Nathan, staged by Friedo Solter in 1987, which he played 325 times.

-Mellies died on 26 April 2020.
+Mellies died on 26 April 2020, aged 89.